lucasvhol/TeamsMessageDeleter/README.md

 ## How to use

-1. Open Microsoft Teams in your browser (Edge or Chrome are recommended).
+1. Open Microsoft Teams in a Chromium-based web browser (e.g., Google Chrome, Microsoft Edge).
-2. Navigate to the chat window where you want to delete your messages.
+2. Access the chat where you want to delete your messages.
 3. Open the browser console by pressing F12 (or Ctrl+Shift+J in Chrome, or Ctrl+Shift+K in Edge).
-4. Copy the script from the `message-deleter.js` file in this repository.
-5. Paste the script into the console and press Enter to run it.
+4. The script will start running and will automatically delete your messages in the chat.
+5. The script will stop running after 30 seconds of inactivity (no new messages).

+## Code Explanaition

+The code uses jQuery to interact with the DOM and identify your messages.
+It then simulates mouse events to delete the identified messages.

+- mouse function: Simulates mouse events on DOM elements
+- processQueue function: Processes the messages queue and deletes your messages
+- loadMoreMessages function: Scrolls up to load older messages when needed
+- waitForLoading function: Waits for older messages to load when scrolling up
+- repeat: The main interval loop that runs the script every 1 second

 ## Important considerations

 - Before using this script, make sure you understand the risks associated with running third-party scripts in your browser.
 - Always test the script in a safe environment (e.g., a test chat with a friend) before using it in a real conversation.
 - This script is provided "as is" without warranty of any kind.
-The author is not responsible for any issues, data loss, or other negative consequences that may result from using the script.
+The author is not responsible for any issues, data loss, or other negative consequences that may result from using the script

+## Limitations

+- The script works only in Microsoft Teams accessed through a web browser (Chromium-based browsers are recommended).
+- It does not work with the Microsoft Teams desktop application.
+- The script might not work as intended if the web app structure changes or if there are modifications to the DOM elements.

 ## Contributing